brycegreene20/AWS-Image-Filtering-Microservice/README.md

 #  Udagram Image Filtering Microservice
-Before submitting, check if you have completed all criteria in the project rubric.
-The project submission should include a Git repository and a link to the endpoint URL for a running elastic beanstalk deployment (provided through the student notes).

 Project:

 Setup Node Environment
-You'll need to create a new node server.
+Created a new node server.
 Open a new terminal within the project directory and run:

 Initialized a new project: npm i run the development server with npm run dev